tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 ## Representing binary data as a polynomial

 Earlier, I noted that CRCs make use of polynomial division, but CRCs are operations we use when transmitting binary data.
 This is possible because CRCs treat the data they're working with as polynomials behind the scenes.
-It might sound strange to do this, but we (sort of) already do this when converting binary values to their decimal equivalents.
+It might sound strange to do this, but we already do this when converting binary values to their decimal equivalents.
 Binary data, `10010100` as an example, can be converted to its decimal equivalent as a summation of powers of 2:

 $$
 \underline{10010100}_2 = \underline{\textbf{1}}\times2^7 + \underline{\textbf{0}}\times2^6 + \underline{\textbf{0}}\times2^5 + \underline{\textbf{1}}\times2^4 + \underline{\textbf{0}}\times2^3 + \underline{\textbf{1}}\times2^2 + \underline{\textbf{0}}\times2^1 + \underline{\textbf{0}}\times2^0 = 148_{10}